ralscha/Ext.ux.form.trigger.Clear/README.md

   ```

-- Adds a clear trigger to a combobox that is always visible
+- Add a clear trigger to a combobox that is always visible
   ```
   {
     xtype: 'combobox',